ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SymbioToSolManDiagramSynchronization.md

 ---

-**Symbio Gateway OR** will be synchronized as a *SolMans Gateway Inclusive*.
-Since SolMan does not have *Condition* elements, conditions will be written on the connector arrows:
+**Symbio Gateway OR** will be synchronized as a *SAP Solution Managers Gateway Inclusive*.
+Since SAP Solution Manager does not have *Condition* elements, conditions will be written on the connector arrows:

 ---